Is Casa Loma Worth Visiting? A Complete Toronto Guide

 Parking at Casa Loma

-There is limited paid parking onsite at Casa Loma and costs $20.
+There is limited paid parking onsite at Casa Loma and currently costs $20.
 Payment is cashless.

 For additional paid parking, George Brown College offers a lot just south of Casa Loma off Macpherson Avenue.